assemble/grunt-assemble-permalinks/docs/quickstart.md

 npm install {%= name %} --save-dev
 ```

-Once that's done, register the plugin with Assemble:
+Once that's done, just add `permalinks`, the name of this module, to the `plugins` option in the Assemble task:

 ```js
 module.exports = function(grunt) {